 It is impossible to have definitive answers when the situation is still evolving, but we’ve collected the most current information available about the shifts happening in the college admissions process.
 Some of the changes are big; others are smaller.
 Each student will be affected differently.
 If you have concerns or are feeling anxious about college admissions, please reach out to us.
 We’re here to answer your questions and help you plan for the future.

 Here are some factors affecting the college admissions landscape right now:

 Test Optional Policies

 The testing landscape is changing.
 SAT and ACT exams in particular have been affected.
 All students, especially international students, have been deprived of many of the typical test dates that Juniors favor.
 As a result, some colleges are going test optional, which means they will not require SAT or ACT scores for applicants.
 Test-optional policies vary; some schools view it as temporary (we’re seeing 1-3 years) while others are permanently making the switch.
-Wellesley, Cornell, Tufts, BU, and the UC system are among the schools that have committed to test optional policies in 2020.
-You can learn more about the test optional movement here.
+Wellesley, Cornell, Tufts, BU, Harvard, Yale, Columbia, and the UC system are among the schools that have committed to test optional policies (see a complete list of schools here).

 Once a school has gone test-optional, there’s generally no going back.
 We expect most of the colleges with “temporary” test-optional policies to eventually make them permanent.
 Many big name schools have resisted test-optional policies for years, but there may be so much momentum and public outcry that a switch to test-optional admissions is now inevitable.

 Colleges are releasing updates to their testing requirements on a daily basis.
 It’s a great idea for juniors to start working on their college lists now so that it can inform their testing strategy.

 With all that said, not all test optional policies are created equal.
 Some schools